GSA/open-gsa-redesign/_apidocs/fh-public-api.md

 ---
 title: Beta.SAM.Gov Federal Hierarchy Public API
 banner-heading: Beta.SAM.Gov Federal Hierarchy Public API
 ---

 ## Overview

 Federal Hierarchy public API allows non-federal users to obtain Federal Organization details.
 As part of this API, organization information for first 2 levels (Departments/Ind.
 Agency and SubTier) is provided by default.

 *Note : The term “organization” as used in the Federal Hierarchy FOUO API denotes any Departments/Independent Agencies and Sub-Tiers*

 This API will return both active and inactive organizations.
 The API supports pagination with a default of 10 records and a max 100 records.

 **API Version: v1.0**

+<p><small><a href="#">Back to top</a></small></p>

 ## Getting Started